Milia vs Whiteheads vs Sebaceous Hyperplasia: How to Tell Them Apart

 Key takeaways

-The center of the bump, the color, and the safety flags route you correctly.
+The center of the bump, its color, and a handful of safety flags route you to the right answer.

 • Milia: hard pearly white grain, 1 to 2 mm, no opening, feels like sand.